Debiasing Central Fixation Confounds Reveals a Peripheral "Sweet Spot" for Human-like Scanpaths in Hard-Attention Vision: Discussion

 \subsection{Does "Human-Like" Reduce to Matching Human Viewport?}

-A reasonable concern is that changing patch size alters the agent's effective viewing condition, whereas the human scanpaths were recorded under a fixed viewport.
-Accordingly, our results should be read as a \emph{mechanistic regime analysis}: varying sensory constraints induces qualitatively different exploration--decision policies, rather than simply tuning a parameter to "fit" human data.
+A reasonable concern is that changing patch size alters the agent's effective viewing geometry, whereas the human scanpaths were recorded under a fixed display setup.
+Accordingly, our analysis varies the model's sensory constraint while the human recording geometry is fixed.
+The result should not be read as estimating the human viewport.
+Instead, it tests how active-vision policies change when sensory constraints are manipulated.

 Crucially, our claim is not that a particular patch size \emph{matches} humans, but that three coupled observations hold: (i) widely used scanpath metrics are sufficiently center-biased that trivial center-fixation policies can obtain high scores; (ii) once we explicitly calibrate against such trivial baselines, only a narrow range of sensory configurations remains meaningfully above the center baseline; and (iii) within this regime, movement statistics become more human-like displacement patterns in ways that cannot be explained by "being centered" alone.